 Trucks etc.

-To really get right away from everything to do with
+While living at Glenaroura, to really get right away from everything to do with

 farm machinery restoration/maintenance projects.

-Star, which he built from the chassis rails up
+Star", which he built from the chassis rails up

 in his shed.
 In spite of being an everyday working highway

-truck, the Seattle Star has won
+truck, the "Seattle Star" had won

 inter-cooling.
 (That's twelve cylinders at 71 cubic inches